John Blair (Northern Ireland politician): Councillor (2011-2018)

 Blair was elected to Newtownabbey Borough Council in the 2011 local elections, representing Antrim Line DEA as an Alliance candidate.
 He topped the poll and was elected on the first count with 15.96% of the FPVs.
 He was re-elected to the new Antrim and Newtownabbey Borough Council in 2014, representing the Glengormley Urban DEA.

 Member of the Legislative Assembly (2018-)

 In 2018, he was co-opted to fill former Alliance Party Leader David Ford's Assembly seat in South Antrim, following David Ford's resignation.
 Blair has been appointed to the British–Irish Parliamentary Assembly and the Northern Ireland Policing Board.

-He ran as the Alliance Party candidate for South Antrim in the 2019 General Election, increasing Alliance's share of the vote by 11.7% - from 7.4% to 19.4% - and taking third place.
+He stood as the Alliance Party candidate for South Antrim in the 2019 General Election, increasing Alliance's share of the vote by 11.7% - from 7.4% to 19.4% - and taking third place.

-Blair ran at the 2022 Assembly election, taking 7,315 FPVs (16%), and was re-elected on Stage 2.
+Blair stood at the 2022 Assembly election, taking 7,315 FPVs (16%), and was re-elected on Stage 2.

 He contested South Antrim at the 2024 general election, where he finished fourth with 4,574 votes, a 7.7% drop compared to 2019.